Licensed Vocational Nurses (LVNs)

 Method #3: Completion of equivalent education and experience.

 - Pharmacology - 54 Hours

 - Paid Bedside Nursing Experience - 51 Months

 - Verification of Skill Proficiency.

 Method #4: Completion of education and experience as a corpsman in the United States military.

 - Twelve (12) months active duty rendering direct bedside patient care.

 - Completion of the basic course in nursing in a branch of the armed forces.

-- General honorable discharge from the military
+- Honorable discharge or general discharge under honorable conditions from the military